-Many departmental discussions about student learning assessments are cited on the SLO webpage (SLO Documents List: http://link.deanza.edu/recs5).
+Many departmental discussions about student learning assessments are cited on the SLO webpage (SLO Documents List: SLO Summaries).
 The individual planning and budget teams review every Program Review annually and follow up with targeted questions for clarification prior to allocating any resources based on the outcomes assessment justifications (IPBT Reviews: http://link.deanza.edu/recs6).
 Questions within the Annual Program Review Update (APRU) form require departments to demonstrate that they have completed a PLO cycle and have discussed the results and link the outcomes to the resource requests.
 See the program review process above.